What is Refractive Lens Exchange Surgery?

 What to Expect on Surgery Day

-Under an operating microscope, your doctor will create a small incision on the eye.
-The natural lens is gently fragmented and removed by the use of ultrasound.
+Under an operating microscope, your doctor will create a tiny opening to the eye.
+The natural lens is gently fragmented and removed by the use of ultrasound (sometimes with the assistance of a femtosecond laser).
 Then a plastic intraocular lens (IOL) is implanted to replace the natural lens that was removed.
 Your doctor will determine which type of IOL is best for you (see below for IOL options).
-The incision is then closed and a protective shield is placed on your eye.
+The small opening in the eye closes without stitches.
+Vision typically begins to clear within a few days.

-Corrects a patient’s dominant eye for distance and leaves the non-dominate eye slightly under corrected to the patient can retain the ability to see near Many people who have tried mom vision in contact lenses have had similar success with monovision IOLs.
+Monovision lenses correct a patient’s dominant eye for distance and leave the non-dominate eye slightly undercorrected so the patient can retain the ability to see near.
+Many people who have tried monovision in contact lenses have had similar success with monovision IOLs.

 What Are the Risks Associated with Refractive Lens Exchange?